ttscoff/ruby-progress/README.md

 - **Classic**: `classic`, `bounce`, `push`, `flip`
 - **And many more!**

-Use `prg --list-styles` to see all available spinner options with live previews.
+Use `prg --list-styles` to see all available spinner options.

 ---